ice-bergtech/kr8/docs/concepts/clusters.md

 # Clusters

+A cluster is a deployment environment, organized as a tree of configuration.
+Clusters are unique and singular.

+They have a name which is specified via the directory structure under  `./clusters` by default, or the directory specified by the `--clusterdir`, `-D` flags.

-A cluster is a manageable cluster in kr8.
-Clusters are defined in a hierarchical system which is loosely inspired by [Hiera](https://puppet.com/docs/hiera/3.3/index.html) from the Puppet ecosystem.
+Cluster configurations are defined in a hierarchical system which is loosely inspired by [Hiera](https://puppet.com/docs/hiera/3.3/index.html) from the Puppet ecosystem.

 An example definition for clusters might look like this: